 One feeding therapy technique from Judy (as found in our Toddler & Kid Course) involves cleaning up using 2 bowls – one with warm, soapy water and one with clean water.

 Sadie, Megan’s niece, is shown here playing with these bowls independently, but of course we recommend assisting your toddler in dipping their hands in the bowls while you very gently wipe their face with a separate wet washcloth.
 Of course, help them avoid dumping water everywhere or eating the bubbles!

 This serves multiple purposes – it helps clean your toddler’s hands faster, it gets them used to washing up after a meal, and it distracts them with something fun while you gently wash their face.
 They may be more likely to come to the table because they see the end of mealtime as a fun thing!

 You’ll receive access to our course indefinitely (as long as we’re selling/hosting them) and you can go back and watch them as often as you’d like.
-Read the feedback our clients have given us about the course – we look forward to helping your family as well!
+We look forward to helping your family as well!